Biology

 BIOL 326 Disease!
 (Units: 3)

-Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; BIOL 100 or equivalent; or consent of the instructor.
-Intended for non-Biology majors.
+Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; BIOL 100 or equivalent*; or permission of the instructor.

 Course Attributes: